 Research Strategy: Describe the experimental design, including methods, anticipated results, potential problems or pitfalls, and alternative approaches.
-Preliminary data that support the proposed hypothesis are encouraged but not required.

-8.2.7.
+8.2.8.
 Vertebrate Animals and/or Human Subjects (1 page)

 If vertebrate animals will be used, provide an outline of the appropriate protocols that will be followed.
 If human subjects or human biological samples will be used, provide a plan for recruitment of subjects or acquisition of samples that will meet the time constraints of this award mechanism.